 Notes

-- Add the red chili powder as per taste.
+- Adjust red chilli powder to taste.

 Nutrition